Asifksha/banking-transaction-analysis/README.md

 **Banking Transaction Analysis Project**
 **Overview**

-This project analyzes banking transaction data using SQL, Python, and Power BI to generate business insights and KPI reports.
+This project analyzes banking transaction data using Python to generate business insights and KPI reports.

 Tools Used
 Python